These 10 German Christmas markets cannot be missed

 To take full advantage of this wonderful market, make sure to attend one of the free concerts in the beautiful courtyard in the Old Palace.
 The youth choirs are exceptionally good.

 4. Ravenna Gorge Market (the weekends of Advent incl.
-Fridays on last three)
+Fridays)

 The viaduct in Ravenna Gorge near Breitnau shelters the market.
 Photo: DPA